cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/11-advanced-topics/advanced-topics.rst

 Window functions
 ::::::::::::::::

-As we saw in :numref:`Chapter {number} <grouping-chapter>`, grouping and aggregation lets us report aggregate statistics on groups of data, along with attributes common to the group (typically, attributes we grouped on).
-However, the individual elements of the group are not visible.  *Window functions* provide a mechanism for reporting information related to some grouping of data while also listing all rows.
+As we saw in :numref:`Chapter {number} <grouping-chapter>`, grouping and aggregation let us report aggregate statistics on groups of data, along with attributes common to the group (typically, attributes that we grouped by).
+However, the individual elements of the group are not visible.  *Window functions* provide a mechanism for reporting information related to some grouping of data while also listing all individual rows.
 In general, all aggregate functions are available as window functions, and there are additional functions that relate a row to its membership in the group (such as its rank within the group according to some ordering).

 As an example, suppose we wish to list all books, along with the number of books by the same author, and the ordinal number of the book as part of the author's body of work, in order by publication year (e.g., was this the author's first, second, or third book?).
 We can do this with window functions: